-- 3.1 Review compliance cost drivers for businesses and ensure that there is an all of Government understanding of the impacts of regulatory compliance on businesses, particularly Small business and put in place a programme to reduce compliance where it does not add value. - 3.2 Prioritise robust regulatory process to ensure Government is not placing counterproductive compliance costs on business. - 3.3 Genuinely partner with business on amendments to the regulatory systems that impact them.
+- 3.1.
+Review compliance cost drivers for business and ensure an 'all of Government' understanding of the impacts of regulatory compliance and put in place a programme to reduce compliance where it does not add value. - 3.2.
+Prioritise robust regulatory process to ensure Government is not placing counterproductive compliance costs on business. - 3.3.
+Genuinely partner with business on amendments to the regulatory systems that impact them.

-New Zealand has long been seen as a good place to do business because of our predictable, stable and evidence-based regulatory environment.
-However, businesses tell us that they now see increasing regulatory uncertainty and risk which negatively impacts business confidence and therefore their appetite to invest.
+New Zealand has long been seen as a good place to do business because of our predictable, stable, and evidence-based regulatory environment.
+However, businesses tell us that they now see increasing regulatory uncertainty and risk as increasing the cost of doing business and negatively impacting business confidence; therefore, impacting their appetite to invest.

-It's not just policy uncertainty that affects confidence; it's the pace of change, along with rapidly increasing compliance costs that is adding frustration and fatigue.
-Canterbury is a region of small business and rapidly increasing regulatory burden of this type and the cost of this disproportionately impacts them.
-SMEs say that on average, overhead costs like rent and insurance have increased by

-\$1500 per month, with an estimated \$240 of that coming from increased compliance activity.
+It is not just policy uncertainty that affects confidence; it's the pace of change, along with rapidly increasing compliance costs that is adding frustration and fatigue.
+Canterbury is a region of SMEs and rapidly increasing regulatory burden of this type and the cost of this, disproportionately impacts them.
+SMEs say that on average, overhead costs like rent and insurance have increased by \$1500 per month, with an estimated \$240 of that coming from increased compliance activity.

-Businesses want to be more involved in consultation, developing a system that regulates the minority not the majority and using existing rules and regulations rather than introducing new ones where possible.
+Business wants to be more involved in consultation and see the Government using existing rules and regulations rather than introducing new ones.